-- An e-mail each semester from Student Services providing information on important policies and procedures. - An annual e-mail from the Human Resources Department to faculty and staff providing information of important policies and procedures. - A regular e-mail from the Security Department to faculty, staff, and student with bicycle security tips that also includes a video about the best locks to use to secure bikes. - An annual e-mail from the Security Department regarding testing of the Rave emergency notification system that contains information on how to react to an active shooter on campus.
+- An e-mail each semester from Student Services providing information on important policies and procedures. - An annual e-mail from the Human Resources Department to faculty and staff providing information of important policies and procedures. - A regular e-mail from the Security Department to faculty, staff, and students with bicycle security tips that also includes a video about the best locks to use to secure bikes. - A regular e-mail to faculty, staff, and students providing tips for personal safety. - An annual e-mail from the Security Department regarding testing of the Rave emergency notification system that contains information on how to react to an active shooter on campus.
 This e-mail also includes the City of Houston's "Run, Hide, Fight" video and information on accessing free on-line FEMA training: IS-907: Active Shooter: What You Can Do.